ReturnHelper/return-request-api-docs/source/return_user_api.rst

-   width, decimal_, YES, Must be greater than zero height, decimal_, YES, Must be greater than zero dimensionUnit, string_, YES, only accepts ``cm`` items, List<:ref:`structure_ItemPayload`>,YES, Only the first item will be convert to Return Inventory when warehouse receive the parcel
+   width, decimal_, YES, Must be greater than zero height, decimal_, YES, Must be greater than zero dimensionUnit, string_, YES, only accepts ``cm`` items, List<:ref:`structure-ItemPayload`>,YES, Only the first item will be convert to Return Inventory when warehouse receive the parcel

+.. _structure-ItemPayload:

 .. csv-table:: ``ItemPayload``
    :header: "Name", "Type", "Required", "Remarks"